The Top 50 Things To Do In Brunei [Southeast Asia’s Hidden Gem]

 Jame’ Asr Hassanil Bolkiah Mosque is named after Omar Ali Saifuddien III’s son and Brunei’s current Sultan, Hassanal Bolkiah.
 This mosque opened in 1994.
 Built just outside central Bandar Seri Begawan, Bolkiah Mosque is larger and more colorful than the Saifuddien Mosque.
 It was purposely built on a larger plot of land so that it could host more people.

 Bolkiah Mosque is impressively symmetrical.
-It has 29 domes - one for each Sultan that has led the Empire.
+It has 29 domes - one for each Sultan that has led the Brunei Empire.
 Its exterior was inspired by the Ottoman architectural style.
 The interior is opulent, modern and expansive.
 To learn more about Bolkiah Mosque, click here.

 Jame’ Asr Hassanil Bolkiah Mosque